 O’Neal is another renowned mountain bike shoemaker that produces quality and stylish cycling shoes.
 The O’Neal Pinned is a good example of what flat pedal mountain bike shoes should be.

 It’s stylish, versatile, and offers maximum protection and grip on the trails.
 They make this possible thanks to its Honey Rubber outsole that easily sticks to your pedals’ pins.
-It’s very tough as it can deal with foot dabs on the trails.
+It’s very tough as it can handle foot dabs on the trails.

 But its toughness doesn’t compromise its comfort because it’s still very comfortable to wear throughout the day.
 You’ll find reinforced toe boxes that protect your feet from crashes and hitting rocks or roots.

-Its highlight features are its PU upper material that is both lightweight and durable.
+Its highlight features are its PU upper material which is both lightweight and durable.
 You’ll also find its lace-up closure system convenient.
-It even gives your shoes a casual look so you can wear them even if you’re not riding your mountain bike.
+It even gives your shoes a casual look, so you can wear them even if you’re not riding your mountain bike.

 - Removable footbed